The Kata Method

 Example: Adapt the route to your destination according to obstacles (weather, roadworks, traffic, accidents, etc.).

-Advantages of the KATA method
+Advantages of the kata method

 The most obvious benefit of the kata method is, of course, the achievement of corporate business objectives.
 But there are others: